mikeizbicki/ucr-cs100/tutorials/DataStructures/README.md

 ### Map

 A map is a container filled with Pairs made out of a Key, used to reference/retrieve data, and the actual data itself.
-An important piece of information to remember about maps are that they are sorted by design as you add to them based off the map's comparison object.
+An important piece of information to remember about maps is that they are sorted by design as you add to them based off the map's comparison object.
 To create a map you must decide what you want to store, and how you wish to reference that data.
 If your
  `pair<const Key, data_type data>` was `pair<int, string>`, you would have a map of int values which referenced some data of type string.
 Basically, at each index of the `map (m[int])` you would have a string value.